falkzone/Droply_PHP_responsive_file_uploader/README.md

 Droply - PHP responsive file uploader Web Project

-The files listed here, are the only files you need to include on your project to use Droply plugin.
+The files listed here, are the only files you need to include on your project to use Droply PHP File Uploader.